wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 QUESTION: How does CIS relate to ITIL?

 Criminal Justice Information Services (CJIS) Security Policy compliance for any US state or local agency that wants to access the FBI’s CJIS database.

-As of May 25, 2018, European privacy law GDPR (General Data Protection Regulation) imposes new rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data tied to EU residents.
-But the GDPR applies no matter where they are located.

 UK Government G-Cloud is a cloud computing certification for services used by government entities in the United Kingdom.